SUSY Background to Neutral MSSM Higgs Boson Searches: Summary and Conclusions

 For the $h \rightarrow \tau\tau$ signal, we saw that the reconstruction of the invariant tau pair mass, which is possible in the collinear approximation of tau lepton decays, is very efficient in reducing the cross sections of the SUSY background processes.
 For the SPS1a-like scenario the backgrounds after mass reconstruction and a mass window cut around the Higgs boson mass are more than one order of magnitude smaller than the signal.
 Even for the scenario with light sleptons and squarks as light as in SPS1a, the SUSY background processes account for not more than 23\% of the signal cross section.

 SUSY backgrounds to the $h \rightarrow WW$ channel are a bit more troublesome.
-They are under sufficient control for the SPS1a-like scenario with a ratio $S / B^{SUSY} = 1.1$ after passing all cuts.
+They are under sufficient control for the SPS1a-like scenario with a ratio $S / B^{SUSY} = 1.9$ after passing all cuts.
 With larger squark masses the SUSY background rates decrease substantially.
-However, for the scenario with light sleptons and SPS1a-like squarks, the background can be more than twice as large as the signal.
-With larger squark masses of around 1.1 TeV, which are still in agreement with current measurements from ATLAS and CMS, a ratio $S / B^{SUSY} = 2.1$ remains.
+However, for the scenario with light sleptons and SPS1a-like squarks, the background can be larger than the signal.
+With higher squark masses of around 1.1 TeV, which are still in agreement with current measurements from ATLAS and CMS, a ratio $S / B^{SUSY} = 3.9$ remains.

 These numbers have been calculated for the LHC operating at 14 TeV center of mass energy, as Higgs boson production in vector boson fusion is mainly targeted at this energy.
 The analysis for the 7 TeV LHC shows that the cross sections of our SUSY background processes decrease about twice as much as the ones from the signal processes.